defenseunicorns/uds-package-gitlab/docs/configuration.md

                 value: mymaster
   ```

 3. _At the bundle level_, override the `global.redis.sentinels` path in the GitLab chart with a list of the valkey sentinel headless addresses, shown below.
-This must be done _at the bundle level_ due to limitations with Zarf variables.
-While these excerpts show the full yaml path for clarity, in practice, this change would be right next to the prior change.
-They would also likely be best done through UDS variables, not hardcoded values, so the operator can scale Valkey and update GitLab without rebuilding the bundle.

 ```yaml
 packages: